theULEM/appdev-handbook/docs/01-welcome.md

 slug: /welcome
 ---

-# Welcome to MSIMBO Code Academy
+# Welcome to MSIMBO Academy

-MSIMBO Code Academy is the non-profit web development bootcamp / coding program by The Urban League of Eastern Massachusetts.
+MSIMBO Academy is the non-profit web development bootcamp / tech program by The Urban League of Eastern Massachusetts.
 This full-stack development program is a 20-week intensive that teaches front-end and back-end subjects like JavaScript, React, Node.js, Postgres, NoSQL, HTML, CSS, Amazon Web Services, Git/GitHub, Project Management and